 \subsection{Construction of uniform parametrization}

-As a limitation of the definition (\ref{eq:def_ratio}), it is required to numerically construct the uniform parametrization from a given initial condition before any time-stepping is performed.
-Fortunately, this initialization can be done by an immediate application of the ideas described in Section \ref{sec4}.
+As a limitation of the definition (\ref{eq:def_ratio}), it is required to construct an initial condition in the uniform parametrization before any time-stepping is performed.
+There are at least two ways to complete this step.
+The first is to determine the total length $L$ (or equivalently the relative spacing $s_{\alpha}$ constant in $\alpha$) and the functions $\theta$ and $\gamma$ that are assumed to be in the uniform representation.
+This approach is cleverly used by Almgren \cite{Almgren1996} to design initial shapes of Hele-Shaw bubbles that can lead to finite-time singularities.
+The second is to find the uniform parametrization of a given initial condition using some numerical techniques.
+Fortunately, the latter approach can be implemented by an immediate application of the ideas described in Section \ref{sec4}.
 Remember that the formula (\ref{eq:def_dft_arc}) is the trapezoidal rule applied to a smooth periodic function of the variable $\alpha$, which is known to be spectrally accurate.
 On the other hand, the arclength parametrization is a special case of the uniform ones whose domain is $[0,L_p]$.
 Hence, by inverting the approximate coefficients (\ref{eq:def_dft_arc}) via the standard FFT, we expect to obtain a function represented in the uniform parametrization with spectral accuracy.
 To our knowledge, this procedure is distinctly different from the existing methods designed for the same purpose.
 For instance, Baker and Shelley \cite{BaSh1990} suggest an iterative scheme based on the Newton's method, which searches for a set of values $\alpha_j$ corresponding to $s(\alpha_j)$ equally spaced in $[0,L_p]$.
-In another direction, Mikula and \v{S}ev\v{c}ovi\v{c} \cite{MiSe2004} propose a ``time-evolving" method based on a concept called {\it asymptotically uniform parametrization}.
-The main idea is to fix $U=0$ and evolve a plane curve solely by the tangential velocity $V$ with which the relative spacing $s_\alpha$ converges to a constant.
+In another direction, Mikula and \v{S}ev\v{c}ovi\v{c} \cite{MiSe2004} propose the concept called {\it asymptotically uniform parametrization}, which can define a ``time-evolving" method that fixes $U=0$ and evolves a plane curve solely by the tangential velocity $V$ until the relative spacing $s_\alpha$ converges to a constant.
 Our method needs neither the Newton's method nor temporal discretization, and it is completely non-iterative.
 To justify the argument above, our initialization algorithm is tested on the following example in polar coordinates $(\eta,\phi)$: